-ISVs are to be provided with a tool for signing enclaves, for example, a tool that takes an enclave file and adds it the enclave signature as required by the Intel SGX architecture.
-This tool should support test signing using a test signing private key configured on the local system, as well as a multi-step release signing process that involves a signing facility where the release signing private key is protected.
+The SDK includes a tool for signing enclaves, called sgx_sign , that takes an enclave file and adds the enclave signature structure as required by the Intel® SGX architecture.
+This tool supports single-step test signing using a test signing private key configured on the local system, and two-step release signing that involves a signing facility/platform, where the release signing private key is protected. sgx_sign can also generate allowlisting materials from a signed enclave file.